3 Coverage Pitfalls to Avoid When Purchasing Poultry Farm InsuranceJune 20, 2019

 Avian Influenza presented a substantial risk to poultry growers across the United States several years ago and was, initially, not insurable on any farmowners policy nor most mortality policies.
 Avian Flu Insurance became available to protect poultry growers against the risk of financial losses due to a government order to depopulate, but farmers who chose to be insured only with a Farmowner’s Policy were left uninsured against losses arising from this disease.

-Buying insurance for your farm oftentimes feels like a complex process.
+Buying insurance for your farm oftentimes feels like a complex process and there are a lot of things people don’t know about farm insurance.
 While it is true that there is a lot of nuance involved, it doesn’t have to be a mentally taxing process.
 When you deal with an agency that is experienced in agricultural types of risks, understands the ag industry, and, as such, understands the loss exposures that are present within it, the process is simplified considerably.

 Likewise, agents experienced in insuring agricultural types of operations are able to help explain the nuances and point out potential coverage pitfalls to avoid when purchasing poultry farm insurance like the ones outlined above.
 If you need assistance or advisement in insuring your poultry operation, be sure to give one of our agricultural insurance agents a call at 1-800-537-6880 or 717-665-2283.
 We have been insuring agricultural risks, ranging from the small family farm to large corporate operations, for many decades!